Skip to main content

 Review and verify

-These issues flag data that was inferred rather than extracted directly.
+These issues flag bill data that was inferred rather than extracted directly.
 The data may be correct, but you should verify it.

 Issue typeDescription